 Within this presentation, Andrew will do an introduction to basic electrical concepts and demonstrate how they get applied to mechanical systems / HVAC equipment.
 This is essential to both Engineers and Designers as they specify projects that include motors, disconnect switches, starters, VFDs, etc. Having a basic understanding of electrical concepts and how they relate to the design and specification of HVAC and other mechanical equipment is important.

 To register - click the link below to the event and follow the instructions:

 Starting this ASHRAE year each month one of our many volunteers on our Northeast ASHRAE Board, who help make the Chapter what it is, will be interviewed.
 Not only will this give our other members an opportunity to get to know them better (especially while we have virtual meetings), but it will also give the opportunity to learn more about what each person is involved in within our Chapter.
 Learning about the positions within our Chapter Board is a great starting place to getting involved!

-2. How long have you been in the industry / ASHRAE and what experience do you have?
+2. How long have you been in the industry / ASHRAE and what experiences do you have?

-3. What do you enjoy to do in your spare time?
+3. What do you enjoy doing in your space time?